First boys emerge from Thai cave as rescue mission enters final act

 Breaking News Emails

-"We are giving them a physical examination.
-They have not been moved to Chiang Rai hospital yet," Tossathep told Reuters.

-Expert divers from Thailand, the U.K. and 16 other countries are now proceeding through the waterlogged passageways of the labyrinthine network to evacuate the remaining ten members of the Wild Boar soccer team and their coach in an operation dubbed “D-Day” by Chiang Rai Gov. Narongsak Osottanakorn, the head of the rescue mission.
+Helicopters and several ambulances were seen departing from the cave area, though there was no official announcement of whom they were carrying.

+The Thai Navy SEALs confirmed on their Facebook page that at least four of the 12 boys had been rescued.

-When they emerge at the entrance to the cave, the rest of the boys and their coach will be whisked by either ambulance or helicopter to Chiang Rai Prachanukroh hospital, about 35 miles away.
+As they emerged from the entrance to the cave, the group were being whisked to Chiang Rai Prachanukroh hospital, about 35 miles away.

-The 8th floor of the hospital has been reserved for the soccer team, the coach and their families — who have maintained a patient vigil by the entrance to the cave while the boys have been underground.
+The eighth floor of the hospital was reserved for the soccer team, the coach and their families — who have maintained a patient vigil by the entrance to the cave while the boys have been underground.

-Divers paired up to bring the boys out one by one, with officials warning the entire rescue effort could take days.
+A squad of elite divers from Thailand and around the world entered the waterlogged passageways of the labyrinthine cave network hours earlier to evacuate the members of the Wild Boar soccer team and their coach in an operation dubbed “D-Day” by Osottanakorn.

+"Divers will work with doctors in the cave to examine each the kids' health to determine who should get to come out first," Narongsak said in the morning.

+The rescue effort progressed much quicker than expected, with a reporter at the scene — one of the few allowed access to the site by the cave entrance by Thai authorities — apparently told by rescue teams that lowered water levels (up to nearly a foot since Saturday) had shortened the journey out of the cave and made much of the route walkable.

-Some of the children are poor swimmers, and the three mile journey out of the cave from the chamber they are trapped in takes even experienced Navy SEALs divers as long as five or six hours to complete.
+Some of the children are poor swimmers, prompting earlier warnings that the nearly three-mile journey out of the cave could take as long as two to four days to complete.

 “There’s no time limit on the operation,” said the governor.
 “It depends on the weather.
 It depends on the water levels.
 If something changes we’ll stop.
 But I expect the operation to finish in the next couple of days.”